deco-cx/warp/README.md

 - `domain`: The domain name that will be used to access your localhost service.
 - `localAddr`: The local address of the service you want to expose (e.g., `http://localhost:3000`).
 - `server`: The WebSocket URL of your Warp server (e.g., `wss://YOUR_SERVER`).
-- `token`: The authentication token for connecting to the Warp server.
+- `apiKey`: The apiKey for connecting to the Warp server.

 #### Return Values